 - Following Sikh rules surrounding a person who is dying (such as not removing the person from their bed before death or not wasting their clothes)

 - The preparation of the body, including bathing and a change of clothes

 - The cremation service such as prayers and chants

 The Sikh Funeral Process - What happens before a Sikh funeral?

 Arrangements for a Sikh funeral begin immediately after death.
 Similar to other religions, preparing the body plays an important role; the deceased is usually washed and dressed in clean clothing by close family members prior to the funeral.

 The ‘Five Ks’, also referred to as articles of faith, should not be taken off.
 These include the kangha (a small wooden comb), kirpan knife, kara (iron bracelet), kesh (uncut hair) and a special Sikh garment known as the kachera.

 A Sikh funeral service typically takes place at a Gurdwara either before or after the cremation, though it can be held at the family home or at the crematorium.
-Prayers are often recited during the service, including a community prayer called Ardas.
+Prayers are usually recited during the service, including a community prayer called Ardas.